When users click your ad, they’re sent to a landing page on your website for the advertised product. Set the URL for this landing page with the

 |File format||Example entry|

 For format API information, please see Content API for Shopping.

 Follow these guidelines to make sure you submit high-quality data for your products and get the best performance from your ads.

 These are the requirements you'll need to meet to show ads for your product.
 If you don't follow these requirements, we'll disapprove your product and let you know in the Diagnostics page of your Merchant Center account.

 - Link to a landing page that meets the requirements.
-Learn more about requirements for Google Shopping landing pages.
+Learn more about requirements for Shopping ads landing pages.